Guide to Pantry Pests

 Color: Copper reddish coloring on outer part of wings

 Shape: Elongated oval

 Size: 5/8" to 3/4"

-Habits: These moths like to feed on dried fruits, grains, seeds, nuts, chocolate, candies, bird seed, dog food, powdered milk, dried red peppers and candy.
+Habits: Indian Meal Moths like to feed on dried fruits, grains, seeds, nuts, chocolate, candies, bird seed, dog food, powdered milk, dried red peppers and candy.

 Habitat: Attracted to the light, these bugs are found worldwide in areas where food is stored, such as grocery stores.

 Threats: Indian Meal Moths infest foods and can contaminate food products.

 Prevention: Dried food products should be inspected thoroughly for signs of moth infestations.
 Discard infested foods in outdoor trash bins.
 Clean infested cupboards thoroughly with a vacuum and soap and water.
 Store food in sealed containers.

 Description: Merchant Grain Beetles are typically not found in grain products, but instead like to attack cereals, cake mixes, macaroni, cookies and chocolate.
 Merchant Grain Beetles are dark brown and have six saw-like teeth on each side of their bodies.
 They can grow to be one-eighth of an inch long and have very flat bodies.